AcklenAvenue/competencies/QA/General Knowledge/Backlog Maintenance.md

 - Is able to explain what’s a development cycle
 - Is able to set a pair session with a teammate
-- Is able to participate on grooming sessions and add QA tasks to a card
+- Is able to participate on grooming sessions, retrospective and stand up meetings

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.